Time Team archaeologist Professor Carenza Lewis is set to bring history to life at the seventh annual Doncaster Heritage Festival.

 This year's Heritage Festival will be the biggest and best ever!
-There will be a varied programme of events, talks & workshops for you to enjoy & there should be something for everyone!
+Doncaster's Heritage Services have put together a varied programme of events, talks and workshops & there should be something for everyone!

 Crops, aerial photographs and Doncaster's hidden heritage

 Parks and Gardens of Local Historic Interest were identified as part of the Doncaster Unitary Development Plan:

 The Borough of Doncaster contains a rich archaeological and historical heritage reflecting its long history of settlement.
 In some cases the historic town centres have been continuously occupied since the Roman Period and are a major archaeological resource whilst evidence is growing of the extensive early settlement in the rural areas of the Borough.

 Parks and gardens are registered in order to identify those sites that are of either special or local interest.
 From town gardens and public parks to the great country estates, such places are an important, distinctive and much cherished part of our inheritance.